 Why? two main reasons:

-One, there’s still very little video media that actually has 8k resolution.
-None of the major streaming platforms like Netflix or Prime Video have 8k content.
+One, even in 2023, there’s still very little video media that actually has 8k resolution.
+None of the major streaming platforms like Netflix or Amazon Prime Video have 8k content.
 There is some on YouTube now, but there’s no way to filter for it, and most rentable movies still max out at 1080p, which is the predecessor of 4k.

 Two, the actually detectable difference between 4k and 8k to the human eye is arguably negligible.

 Chances are 8k will become the de facto standard for receivers sooner than later, and this discussion will become moot, or kicked down to the next iteration of resolution technology.
 But for now, 4k is absolutely fine for a top-end home theater system, especially if you can save money on an older model receiver.